sjirjies/pyJacqQ/README.md

 errors = check_data_dirty(details, histories, focus, exposure=False, weights=False):
 ```
 This returns a list of errors present in the data that need correction, for
 example, missing attributes or wrong data types.
+If errors are present, they should
+be corrected and `check_data_dirty` rerun to ensure no additional errors.

-Next intantiate a `QStatsStudy`
-object with the location of the input files:
+Next intantiate a `QStatsStudy` object with the location of the input files:
 ```python
 study = jacqq.QStatsStudy(details, histories, focus)
 ```